Historic paint analysis: Methods of analysis

 Fourier transform infrared spectrometry is a type of infrared spectrometry used to identify inorganic and organic components of compounds.
-It determines the "type of paint (chemicals, pigments, etc.) by analyzing the way in which its various components absorb infrared light."
+It can determine the type of paint medium and some pigments.
 FITR is useful for historic paint analysis because it is "best used for the analysis of materials to aid in the choice of the optimum solvent needed to selectively remove certain coatings while leaving others unaffected."